tdwg/bdq/tg2/_review/docs/guide/bdqffdq/index.md

 Each individual instance of a `bdqffdq:Amendment` SHOULD have exactly one `bdqffdq:hasDataQualityDimension` property and exactly one `bdqffdq:Enhancement` property.

-A subproperty of the `bdqffdq:hasInformationElement` [bdqffdq:hasInformationElement](</home/mole/git/bdq/tg2/_review/docs/list/bdqffdq/index.md#hasinformationelement> "Describes the bdqffdq:InformationElements assessed by a bdqffdq:DataQualityNeed.") object property SHOULD have an individual that is a subclass of `bdqffdq:InformationElement` [bdqffdq:InformationElement](</home/mole/git/bdq/tg2/_review/docs/list/bdqffdq/index.md#informationelement> "A portion of data with which a bdqffdq:DataQualityNeed is concerned.") as its object.
+A subproperty of the `bdqffdq:hasInformationElement` object property SHOULD have an individual that is a subclass of `bdqffdq:InformationElement` as its object.

 A subproperty of the `bdqffdq:hasInformationElement` object property SHOULD have an individual that is a subclass of `bdqffdq:DataQualityNeed` as its subject.

-Each instance of a subclass of `bdqffdq:DataQualityNeed` SHOULD have exactly one `bdqffdq:hasActedUponInformationElement` [bdqffdq:hasActedUponInformationElement](</home/mole/git/bdq/tg2/_review/docs/list/bdqffdq/index.md#hasacteduponinformationelement> "Describes the bdqffdq:ActedUpon bdqffdq:InformationElements assessed by a bdqffdq:DataQualityNeed about which bdqffdq:Responses arising from the bdqffdq:DataQualityNeed would apply.") property linking it to a `bdqffdq:ActedUpon` [bdqffdq:ActedUpon](</home/mole/git/bdq/tg2/_review/docs/list/bdqffdq/index.md#actedupon> "A bdqffdq:InformationElement, expressed in concrete terms, about which a bdqffdq:DataQualityNeed expresses bdqffdq:Responses about the data quality in that bdqffdq:InformationElement.").
+Each instance of a subclass of `bdqffdq:DataQualityNeed` SHOULD have exactly one `bdqffdq:hasActedUponInformationElement` property linking it to a `bdqffdq:ActedUpon`.

-Each instance of `bdqffdq:ActedUpon` SHOULD have one to many `bdqffdq:composedOf` [bdqffdq:composedOf](</home/mole/git/bdq/tg2/_review/docs/list/bdqffdq/index.md#composedof> "Specific vocabulary term that comprises a bdqffdq:InformationElement that is not a bdqffdq:AbstractInformationElement.") object properties linking it to specific `Information Elements`.
+Each instance of `bdqffdq:ActedUpon` SHOULD have one to many `bdqffdq:composedOf` object properties linking it to specific `Information Elements`.

-Each instance of a subclass of `bdqffdq:DataQualityNeed` MAY have exactly one `bdqffdq:hasConsultedInformationElement` [bdqffdq:hasConsultedInformationElement](</home/mole/git/bdq/tg2/_review/docs/list/bdqffdq/index.md#hasconsultedinformationelement> "Describes the bdqffdq:InformationElements assessed by a bdqffdq:DataQualityNeed in order to make bdqffdq:Responses concerning bdqffdq:ActedUpon bdqffdq:InformationElements.") property linking it to a `bdqffdq:Consulted` [bdqffdq:Consulted](</home/mole/git/bdq/tg2/_review/docs/list/bdqffdq/index.md#consulted> "A bdqffdq:InformationElement, expressed in concrete terms, about which a bdqffdq:DataQualityNeed examines in order to expresses bdqffdq:Responses about the data quality in another bdqffdq:InformationElement.").
+Each instance of a subclass of `bdqffdq:DataQualityNeed` MAY have exactly one `bdqffdq:hasConsultedInformationElement` property linking it to a `bdqffdq:Consulted`.

 Each instance of `bdqffdq:Consulted` SHOULD have one to many `bdqffdq:composedOf` object properties linking it to specific `Information Elements`.